fluxcd/flux/site/helm-operator.md

 #### Check if it worked

-Use `kubectl logs` on the helm-operator and observe the helm client being created.
+Use `kubectl logs` on the Helm Operator and observe the helm client being created.

 #### Debugging